CreasolTech/home-assistant-creasol-dombus/README.md

 ```

 # Creasol DomBus modules
-Modules that can be connected together by wire bus, using a common alarm cable with 4 wires: 2 wires for 12V power supply, 2 wires for serial data.
+Modules that can be connected together by wire bus, using a common alarm shielded cable with 4 wires:
+* 2x0.22mm² wires for data
+* 2x0.5mm² wires for 12-14Vdc power supply
+Using a 13.6V power supply with lead acid backup batteries permits to get all system working even in case of power outage.

 Actually the following modules are supported:
 * DomBus1: 2-3 N.O. relay outputs, 6 digital inputs, 1 230Vac opto-input
 * DomBus12: 7 GPIO, 2 open-drain outputs